nick-myrick/chessy/README.md

 Features to be included:
 - Fully interactale board
 - Complete with a classic chess setup as well as variations such as Fischer Random
-- Custom AI's made from both a classical approach as well as a NN approach
+- Custom Enemy AI's made from both a classical approach as well as a NN approach